 I had no idea that what was missing from my life was another Alice in Wonderland movie.
 That was until I saw the rather beautiful new trailer for Alice Through The looking Glass…

-I remember loving Alice In Wonderland (2010); may this be just as good as it’s predecessor – at the very least.
+I remember loving Alice In Wonderland (2010); so may this, at the very least be just as good as it’s predecessor.
 Especially since Tim Burton’s highly imaginative brain isn’t the one in the director’s chair this time.

 Johnny Depp, Mia Wasikowska, Anne Hathaway, Sacha Baron Cohen and Helena Bonham Carter make up some of the colourful cast.